LLM-FE: Automated Feature Engineering for Tabular Data with LLMs as Evolutionary Optimizers: Introduction

 \section{Introduction}

-Feature engineering, the process of transforming raw data into meaningful features for machine learning models, is crucial for improving predictive performance, particularly when working with tabular data~\cite{domingos2012few}.
-In many tabular prediction tasks, well-designed features have been shown to significantly enhance the performance of tree-based models, often outperforming deep learning models that rely on learned representations~\cite{grinsztajn2022tree}.
-However, data-centric tasks such as feature engineering are one of the most challenging processes in the tabular learning workflow~\cite{anaconda2020state,hollmann2024large}, as they require experts and data scientists to explore many possible combinations in the vast combinatorial space of feature transformations.
-Classical feature engineering methods \cite{kanter2015deep, khurana2016cognito, khurana2018feature, horn2020autofeat, zhang2023openfe} construct extensive search spaces of feature processing operations, relying on various search and optimization techniques to identify the most effective features.
-However, these search spaces are mostly constrained by predefined, manually designed transformations and often fail to incorporate domain knowledge~\cite{zhang2023openfe}.
-Domain knowledge can serve as an invaluable prior for identifying these transformations, leading to reduced complexity and more interpretable and effective features~\cite{hollmann2024large}.
+Feature engineering, the process of transforming raw data into meaningful features for machine learning models, is crucial for improving predictive performance, particularly when working with tabular data~\citep{domingos2012few}.
+In many tabular prediction tasks, well-designed features have been shown to significantly enhance the performance of tree-based models, often outperforming deep learning models that rely on learned representations~\citep{grinsztajn2022tree}.
+However, data-centric tasks such as feature engineering are one of the most time-consuming and resource-intensive processes in the tabular learning workflow~\citep{anaconda2020state,hollmann2024large}, as they require experts and data scientists to explore many possible combinations in the vast combinatorial space of feature transformations.
+Classical feature engineering methods \citep{kanter2015deep, khurana2016cognito, khurana2018feature, horn2020autofeat, zhang2023openfe} construct extensive search spaces of feature processing operations, relying on various search and optimization techniques to identify the most effective features.
+However, these search spaces are mostly constrained by predefined, manually designed transformations and often fail to incorporate domain knowledge~\citep{zhang2023openfe}.
+Domain knowledge can serve as an invaluable prior for identifying these transformations, leading to reduced complexity and more interpretable and effective features~\citep{hollmann2024large}.

 Recently, Large Language Models (LLMs) have emerged as a powerful solution to this challenge, offering access to extensive embedded domain knowledge that can be leveraged for feature engineering.
-While recent approaches have demonstrated promising results in incorporating this knowledge into automated feature discovery, current LLM-based methods \cite{hollmann2024large, han2024large} rely predominantly on direct prompting mechanisms or validation scores to guide the feature generation process.
-These approaches do not leverage insights from prior feature discovery experiments, thereby falling short of establishing meaningful reasoning between feature generation and data-driven performance.
+While recent approaches have demonstrated promising results in incorporating this knowledge into automated feature discovery, current LLM-based methods \citep{hollmann2024large, han2024large} predominantly rely on direct prompting or validation scores to guide feature generation.
+These approaches do not leverage insights from prior feature-discovery experiments, thereby falling short of establishing a meaningful link between feature generation and data-driven performance.